davidtheobald8/landscapen/README.md

 +  *property*: ee.String(), the property (aka field) contained in the FeatureCollection with either integer or string values.
 +  returns a list of the unique values in a given property, type ee.List().
  ## <a name="stru"></a> Structural functions
- ### lse.connectivityEcologicalIntegrity (image, radii, resolution, addLayers)
- Calculates the spatial context of an *image* using the mean value within multi-scale circles of specified by a list of *radii*.
- The resulting multi-scale average can be exported at a specified *resolution* for a given *region*, and layers of the individual scales can be added to the display by setting *addLayer* to true.
- This approach was called ecological integrity (terrestrial) in Theobald 2010, 2013
- ### lse.connectivityResistantKernel(fc, resistance, resolution, maxDistance, tileScale)

- Calculates landscape connectivity using "kernels" (typically regularly-spaced) calculated using cost-distance across a *resistance* surface.
-[Compton et al. (2007)](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=compton+resistant+kernel&btnG=)

-+ *fc*: the locations (usually points) to center kernels. ee.FeatureCollection()
-+ *resistance*: resistance surface used to calculate cost-distance; ee.Image()
-+ *resolution*: the resolution of output image in meters; ee.Number()
-+ *maxDistance*: the maximum Euclidean distance (meters) to calculate cost-distance; ee.Number().
-NOTE: to calculate the dispersal
-+   kernel, the distance at which the dispersal probability is set to 1% chance at the maxDistance,
-+   but applied to the ecological (cumulative cost) distance (e.g., 1% chance of reaching 100 km, theta=0.0000461).
-Therefore, the resulting dispersal probabilities
-+   need to be interpreted carefully, and typical in relative terms, because the dispersal kernel is applied to cost-distance units.
-+ *tileScale*: typically a value of 1 (nominal scale), but use 2 or 4 if computational limits; ee.Number()
-+ returns connectivity image named "DispersalMean", ee.Image().
  ### lse.landscapeMosaic(landCover, lstRemap, radius)
  Calculates and visualizes the landscape mosaic, as described by [Riitters et al. (2009)](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C6&q=Riitters%2C+K.+H.%2C+Wickham%2C+J.+D.%2C+%26+Wade%2C+T.+G.+%282009%29.+An+indicator+of+forest+dynamics+using+a+shifting+landscape+mosaic&btnG=)
  Note that water is considered as null.
 + *landCover*: the desired land cover dataset